Easy to Use Legal Templates

 - Term of Employment: The time duration of a contract will depend on multiple factors with the type of employment being the key factor.
 Further, the contract at time specifies if the period will be extended under certain conditions so one should always be on the lookout for this.

-This a concept that has been widely popularized post covid.
+- Temporary lay offs: This a concept that has been widely popularised post covid.
 As the economy saw a drastic downfall during the pandemic, many companies began laying off their employees in hopes of survival.
 Temporary layoffs are periods when employees are temporarily asked to quit their jobs.
 It is not a final layoff and employees could be rehired as well.
 This can be paid, semi-paid, or unpaid.
 So, one should look out for these clauses carefully and understand what they could mean for them personally.

 Is the probation period mandatory in an Employment Contract?